 Run by our Israeli emissaries, our campers get to explore Israel through fun and creative activities.
 Israeli dancing, cooking, art, and Israeli themed special days are just some of the activities our campers get to experience.
 This enables them to understand Israeli culture and personalize their connection to it.
 Hebrew language is also used around the camp in many areas helping our campers to learn some language skills as well.

 Organic Farming and Sustainability Program

 Gesher has partnered with a local organic farm to help teach the campers about sustainable living and provide Gesher with delicious produce.
 Several times each week, younger campers visit the farm to help with the gardening, pick fruit and vegetable, and learn about farming.
 The farmers also assist Gesher with creating our own vegetable and flower gardens.
+Our garden produces a large variety of vegetables and herbs which are used to prepare meals.
 To minimize Gesher’s ecological-footprint, the farmers take all of our food waste to feed to their pigs and use our waste wood to heat their greenhouse in a high efficiency furnace.

 Each day, every age group participates in an activity specifically planned and run for them by their counselors.
 Topics often include Israeli culture and geography, Judaism, social justice and activism, environmental issues, leadership and team-building.
 The activities are run in a creative and stimulating way to actively engage all campers.